China set to win Asia gold pricing race with new exchange

-SINGAPORE, Sept 18 (Reuters) - China will launch a gold exchange open to foreign players for the first time on Thursday, putting the world’s top bullion buyer on track to win a race to set the benchmark price in Asia.
+SINGAPORE/SHANGHAI (Reuters) - China launched a gold exchange open to foreign players for the first time on Thursday, putting the world’s top bullion buyer on track to win a race to set the benchmark price in Asia.

-The Shanghai Gold Exchange (SGE) will launch its international bourse with eleven yuan-denominated gold contracts, the first of a slew of bullion contracts expected in three other countries in the region before the end of the year.
+The launch of the Shanghai Gold Exchange’s international bourse with yuan-denominated contracts is the first in a slew of bullion contracts expected in Asia, including Singapore and Hong Kong, before the end of the year as the region aims to have pricing power as the top consumer of the metal.

-A successful take-up could see more gold priced and paid for in yuan rather than the U.S. dollar, challenging the traditional dominance of London and New York in trading.

-Asia, which accounts for about two thirds of global gold consumption, has long been clamouring to gain pricing power over bullion, although previous efforts have failed to win investor backing.

 China’s efforts have the best chance of success, say market players, as it has a huge home market.
 With imports of over 1,000 tonnes of gold last year and local production of about 400 tonnes, China consumes over a third of global supply.

+HSBC, MKS Group, Bank of China, Industrial and Commercial Bank of China and Bank of Communications conducted the first trades across the three new contracts launched on the bourse.

+Asia, which accounts for about two thirds of global gold consumption, has long been clamouring to gain pricing power, although previous efforts have failed to win investor backing.

-SGE’s global bourse, which will be situated in the new Shanghai free trade zone, is China’s biggest step towards being a price-discovery centre by allowing foreign players to take part in the domestic market and by letting them trade in yuan.
+SGE’s global bourse is China’s biggest step towards being a price-discovery centre by allowing foreign players to take part in the domestic market and by letting them trade in yuan.

 “What we will see over time is the move towards pricing of gold and other commodities in offshore RMB,” said Jeremy East, global head of metals trading at Standard Chartered.